Top 3 Foods to Eat Daily for Optimal Health + Organ Function

 In the case of ginger tea, we’re working on nourishing the stomach (which is part of the spleen system), the liver system, and the kidney system.

 As I mentioned earlier, a lot of the foods that Americans eat are very cold in nature.
 For example, growing up, everything I ate came out of the freezer!
 Frozen dinners, frozen vegetables, ice cream, ice cubes.
 These are all filled with cold, yin energy.
-I texted Lily a picture of ice water that my cousin gave me at a family party and she was shocked!
-I always thought this was normal, until Lily explained that cold food and icy drinks impair liver function by making it contract.
-The liver loves hot drinks and warm foods that allow it to relax and properly spread Qi/bloog (learn more about the liver meridian below).
+The liver loves hot drinks and warm foods that allow it to relax and properly spread Qi/blood (learn more about the liver meridian below).
 Nowadays, I only drink hot, warm, or room temperature beverages.

 All of the yin foods in a Standard American Diet (SAD) go straight into the stomach and begin to make it very cold.
 Every time you add more cold food, you continue to put out the burning digestive fire we need for proper digestion.
 On top of the food, drugs, alcohol, and coffee are some of the most yin substances on earth.
 Many Americans abuse these, contributing to a cold stomach/spleen.

 Ginger is absolutely perfect for the modern Western world for the simple fact that it is a very hot, nourishing herb that strengthens and warms the stomach.
 It can help the stomach recover from a SAD and can rev up your metabolism.

 Ginger tea removes cold from your body, reduces joint pain and arthritis, strengthens immunity, regulates the menstrual cycle, reduces PMS, improves circulation, and increases your yang energy for the whole day.